 Rarely, children can also develop cataracts, retinal or optic nerve problems, which can also decrease their vision.

 Schedule a Consultation

 For more information about children and adolescent eye care, contact Jacksonville Eye Center.
-Call our Jacksonville office at 904-355-5555 to schedule a consultation.
+Our office is looking forward to help you with any questions or concerns you may have, as well as scheduling a consultation.
+You can contact us at 904-355-5555.